QuantumArjun/Augmented-Notes-GNNs/README.md

 ## Setting up your environment

-To ensure that your package versions aling with ours, run the following command inside Augmented-Notes-GNNs <code>pip install -r requirements.txt<.code>
+To ensure that your package versions aling with ours, run the following command inside Augmented-Notes-GNNs <code>pip install -r requirements.txt</code>
 This should install the necessary packages onto your computer.

 ## Accessing the Dataset